-This award recognises exceptional work and/or leadership in the field of climate change mitigation and adaptation in NSW.
+This award recognises exceptional work that is leading in the field of climate change and adaptation in NSW.
 Taking us closer to zero net emission and making our state more resilient to a changing climate.

 Alternative Technology Association: Alternative Technology Association

 Before terms such as greenhouse, renewables, carbon neutral, and even solar became part of the conversation, the Alternative Technology Association provided a forum for enthusiasts concerned about the use of fossil fuels and pollution.